Top Marketing Tool Picks for Small Business

 If you could only do one thing to kick-start your marketing today it would be to grow your prospect email list and communicate with them regularly through eNewsletters.

 Email lists filled with real subscribers are gold.
 So make sure your communications with them includes high value content in an easy and entertaining format.
-There are a lot of email management systems out there and I’ve used a few different ones for my small business clients.
+There are a lot of good email management systems including cloud-based ones.
+I’ve used a few different ones for my small business clients.
 The most popular among those clients has been Mailchimp.